Implementation

 As with all subjects, opportunities for trips to enhance learning are sought where relevant and appropriate.
 This can also include visitors to the school and immersive learning experiences.

-Weekly guided reading session for all pupils afford them an opportunity to develop their reading skills in small groups.
+Weekly whole class reading sessions for all pupils afford them an opportunity to develop their reading skills as a whole class or individually.
 Throughout the course of the year children are introduced to books from a range of genres and develop their ability to discuss books read in detail, broadening their literary language.
 All children read with their class teacher and sometimes additionally with a teaching assistant on another day.

 Reading volunteers are often used across the school to support children’s reading development and to afford children additional time to read aloud to an adult.